 How would a few words of encouragement from a co-worker change your perspective?

 How could you change the perspective and give a shot of energy to a co-worker or team member?

-After experiencing those words of encouragement on a tough run I realized I need to be more intentional on how I encourage my peers, and the staff and volunteer teams I lead.
+After experiencing those words of encouragement on a tough run, I realized I need to be more intentional in how I encourage my peers, and the staff and volunteer teams I lead.

 Here’s what I am thinking:

-- ask often if there is something I can help with
+ask often, is something I can help with